duquerson/ts-test-state/README.md

 *   Fetch quiz data from a remote API instead of a local JSON file.
 *   Add different question types (e.g., multiple-choice with multiple correct answers, true/false).
 *   Improve the user interface with more advanced styling and animations.
-*   Add unit tests for components, state management, and utility functions.
+*   Add comprehensive unit tests for components, state management, and utility functions.

 ## What I Learned Building This Project